lfbettcher/Launch-Academy/java-team-roster/java-team-roster.md

 Don't worry - you don't have to understand the game of curling to complete these requirements.

-We have supplied a `League` with relevant `Team` and `Player` data for you to accomplish the user stories below.
-You will likely have multiple calls to `League.getLeague()` to build the required data.
+We have supplied a `com.launchacademy.rosters.models.League` with relevant `com.launchacademy.rosters.models.Team` and `com.launchacademy.rosters.models.Player` data for you to accomplish the user stories below.
+You will likely have multiple calls to `com.launchacademy.rosters.models.League.getLeague()` to build the required data.

 ## Core User Stories